 Due to its numerous offspring, Egyptians associated the frog to fertility, rebirth and thus, afterlife.
-Such amulets were mostly worn by women in the hope for a new-born and for a less painful childbearing.
-This is why frogs were also associated with the Creator God Khnum or whit the Goddess of birth Heqat, always as a symbol of life creation and thus often found as votive offerings in several temples.
-When worn by men instead, they were seen as a protector for the afterlife.
-Many frog amulets were in fact found on mummies’ wrappings.
+Such amulets were worn by women in the hope for a new-born and for a less painful childbearing.
+When worn by men, they were seen as a symbol of protection for the afterlife.

 To find out more about Ancient Egyptian amulets please see our relevant blog post: Egyptian Amulets and their Meanings.